Skip to Main Content

 Can you film night landscapes in Romania?

+Here is how the picture comes together.
 Yes.
 Using high-ISO cameras we capture moonlit Transylvanian villages, Milky Way astrophotography over the Retezat National Park, and starscapes above the Apuseni Mountains.
-The Carpathian highlands offer some of Eastern Europe's clearest dark-sky cinematography conditions.
+The Carpathian highlands give some of Eastern Europe's clearest dark-sky cinematography conditions.

 Need Night Vision Filming?